andleb/Approaching-an-unknown-communication-system/README.md

 # Approaching an unknown communication system by latent space exploration and causal inference

-[This repository](https://github.com/Neurips2023Submission/Neurips2023Submission/) is part of the supplement submission of the above paper.
+[This repository](https://github.com/andleb/Approaching-an-unknown-communication-system) serves as the supplement of the above paper.

 <img src="figs/SchematicCDEV.png" width=50% height=50%>>